In talking to first-time or newer investors who are looking to invest money outside of a 401K, the discussion often goes something like this:

 Reasons to Buy an ETF (or Not):

-ETF’s are one of my favorite investment vehicles in that they are diversified, yet have lower management costs than index funds or mutual funds, are tax efficient, and they offer flexibility that can’t be found with index or mutual funds.
+ETFs are one of my favorite investment vehicles in that they are diversified passive investment offerings, yet often have lower management costs than index funds or mutual funds, are tax efficient, and they offer flexibility that can’t be found with index or mutual funds.
 For example, if I wanted to execute a trailing stop loss order, I can’t do that with a fund, but I can with an ETF.
 That type of flexibility is important in a volatile market and important for investors who are a bit lazy in keeping up with their investments (guilty as charged).

 With all that being said, you have to watch the number of times you buy or sell shares of an ETF.
 If you don’t hold on to them for long periods like you would with a mutual or index fund or you frequently add to your position, the trading fees can add up quickly.
 If you don’t have that type of discipline, you may want to opt for index funds instead.